“It’s just one big pit,” I marvel to myself.

 Wei, who trained as a cinematographer, talks more about the process of making a first feature and how important it is for a producer to connect a new director to the film world and the people who fund it.

 “Making There’s No Place from a cinematography background, I never thought about what was needed to make a feature,” Wei admits.
 “I didn’t know how the documentary world works.
 Story-wise, I’d been following people and didn’t know who the main characters would be or how to shape it.
 Funding-wise, I didn’t know what was out there.”

-She did, however, successfully apply to Telefilm Canada’s Talent to Watch program, listing Weinstein as her producer, which kickstarted the film’s financing.
+Wei did, however, successfully apply to Telefilm Canada’s Talent to Watch program, listing Weinstein as producer, which kickstarted the film’s financing.
 The Telefilm triumph led to Toronto Arts Council funding and the project started snowballing, peaking with a commitment from the CBC.

 “Ali helped me with the business affairs I had no clue about so I could focus on the creative,” says Wei.
 “I originally thought I’d make the movie myself and I was really happy I didn’t so I could make a film I was proud of.
 When you’re alone, it’s difficult to make that happen.”

 As for Principe, she has directed her own movies but producing remains her primary passion.

 “I love taking an idea and a director and team and shepherding it through to the end,” she declares.
 “I have directed in the past.
 Directing is all-consuming and you tend to not be able to work on more than one project at once.
 Producing gives me a creative outlet—I’m always involved in creative and story, talking through things, watching footage—and it allows me to do more than one thing at the same time.”
 Unlike just about everybody else in the movie business, from editor to actor, from writer to cinematographer, Principe’s not one of those filmmakers who’ll utter that familiar refrain: “I want to direct.”